 The syllabus communicates goals, expectations, and policies.
 Many of us see it as a "contract" and include considerable detail.
 In the first week of classes, students will receive several different syllabi in a variety of styles and levels of expectations.
 It is overwhelming, and even if they read our syllabi, they will not retain much of the information.
 Consider creating a graphic syllabus that serves as a quick reference accompanied by more details such as assignment guidelines, criteria for assessments, required texts, policies, etc. Periodically, perhaps weekly, use your syllabus to preview upcoming activities and assignments.
+For more detailed information, consult TALE's webpage on Syllabi Design Best Practices.

 Develop a course calendar of learning and teaching activities that serves as a checklist (or lesson plan) for you during the semester.
-L. Dee Fink uses a "castle top" visual to think about in-and-out of class activities.
+L. Dee Fink uses a "castle top" visual to think about in-and-out of class activities.13